Mathematics

 GEOMETRY R: 10 5 credits

-PREPARATION: Successful completion of Algebra I R (9th Grade)
+PREPARATION: Successful completion of Algebra I

 A study is made of the basic structure of two-dimensional Euclidean geometry.
 Geometry is based on undefined terms (point, line, and plane), defined terms, and postulates, all of which are used to prove theorems and solve problems deductively.
 Understanding of these and fundamental concepts is achieved through a study of lines, segments, angles, polygons, and circles.
 In this course, the methods of proof are generally approached through carefully selected examples.
 Additionally, the use of instructional technology is used to reinforce concepts and develop performance assessments.

-GEOMETRY R: 10/ICR 5 credits
+GEOMETRY R/ICR: 10 5 credits

-PREPARATION: Successful completion of Algebra I R (9th Grade)
+PREPARATION: Successful completion of Algebra I

 A study is made of the basic structure of two-dimensional Euclidean geometry.
 Geometry is based on undefined terms (point, line, and plane), defined terms, and postulates, all of which are used to prove theorems and solve problems deductively.
 Understanding of these fundamental concepts is achieved through a study of lines, segments, angles, polygons, and circles.
-In this course, the methods of proof are generally approached through carefully selected examples.
-Additionally, the use of instructional technology is used to reinforce concepts and develop performance assessments.
-This course is co-taught and is available to students with an IEP.
+In this course, the

-GEOMETRIC CONCEPTS: 11 5 credits
+GEOMETRY CONCEPTS: 11 5 credits

-PREPARATION: Successful completion of Algebraic Concepts 1 & Algebra Concepts II.
+PREPARATION: Successful completion of Algebra Concepts

-FUNCTIONS H: 10 5 credits
+ALGEBRA 2/TRIGONOMETRY H: 9,10 5 credits

 This is a rigorous course that serves as a precursor to Pre-Calculus H and Calculus AP.
 During the first marking period, students use their previously mastered algebra skills as they learn the major concepts and skills of the second year of algebra, all of which are then applied throughout the remaining three marking periods.
 Operations and transformations are performed on these functions to produce other more complicated functions, which are also analyzed.
 Probability and statistics through the study of central tendencies, is also explored.
 Application of concepts is reinforced through lab experiments and math modeling.
 Properties of functions and relations are reviewed and the study of the circular, algebraic, exponential and logarithmic functions is extended.

-ALGEBRA 2 A: 10, 11, 12 5 credits
+ALGEBRA 2 A: 9, 10, 11, 12 5 credits

 PREPARATION: Successful completion of Enriched Algebra A and Geometry A

-ALGEBRA 2 A/ICR: 10, 11, 12 5 credits
+ALGEBRA 2 A/ICR: 9, 10, 11, 12 5 credits

 PREPARATION: Successful completion of Enriched Algebra A and Geometry A

-ALGEBRA 2 R: 10, 11, 12 5 credits
+ALGEBRA 2 R: 9, 10, 11, 12 5 credits

 This course involves a continuation of the study of the real numbers begun in Algebra 1.
 A study of